PART: Pre-trained Authorship Representation Transformer: Authorship embeddings

 \section{Authorship embeddings}

 We begin with an assumption: when an author writes a text, several features of speech are reflected throughout the work.
 Whether they are intentional (such as a literary author) or unintentional (from a social network user) they can be detected and measured~\cite{neal2017surveying}.
 If an expert were to hand-craft these features, he or she could identify abstract (and subjective) properties such as rhythm, punctuation, flow, registry, and so on.
-However, this is a challenging task where the result could be a set of ill-defined features.
-The most recent research points to the need to adopt advanced language models to extract fine-grained details from the text and reveal characteristics aligned with the author.
-In short, by comparing texts and maximizing the similarity of their representation when they belong to the same author, in turn minimizing similarity with unaligned texts.
-If our initial assumption is true and meaningful and representative features of speech can be extracted from diverse texts of an author, then it is expected the network to maximize this similarity.
+If our initial assumption is true and meaningful and representative features of speech can be extracted from diverse texts of an author, then it is expected the network to maximize the similarity of texts belonging to the same author.
 We name this representation of writing style authorship embedding.
-Whereas semantic embeddings generated by transformers detect contextual and semantic features focusing on the content of the text, authorship embeddings are meant to encode features (from context and semantics too) from the author of the text, shifting the focus of the transformer slightly towards style.
-This would allow to characterize online communities by the content of their writing or categorize anonymous literary works among other possible useful applications.
+Whereas semantic embeddings generated by transformers detect contextual and semantic features focusing on the content of the text, authorship embeddings are meant to encode features (from context and semantics too) from the author of the text, shifting the focus of the transformer towards style.